 Feats of willpower, like dieting, quitting smoking, staying sober and ignoring texts from the person saved in your phone as "garbage," are understandably difficult to carry out.
-And there are a number of well-recognized external and internal factors, such as easy access to temptation, emotional state and fatigue level, that affect your ability to just say no. It's easier to stick to Gwynneth's diet, for instance, if you stock the fridge with NBK (nothing but kale) instead of cookie butter and queso.
+And there are a number of well-recognized external and internal factors that affect your ability to just say no, such as easy access to temptation, your emotional state and your fatigue level.
+It's easier to stick to Gwynneth's diet, for instance, if you stock the fridge with NBK (nothing but kale) instead of cookie butter and queso.
 And, when you feel sad, stressed, nervous, tired or maybe even bored, you might be especially likely to seek out your vice of choice.
 But, according to some researchers, these factors are influenced by another, less obvious and largely overlooked component in the self-control equation: time of day.

 Self-control is a perennial hot topic in the psychology world.
 The underlying question in understanding self-control is one of inaction: What determines whether or not you can stop yourself from giving into a temptation or impulse?
 If we don't take into account individual differences in chronotype (that part comes next), Millar argues that nighttime is the hardest time of day to exercise self-control.

 The crux of Millar's argument is that self-control is both most needed and most stretched-thin at night.
 It's needed because temptations like alcohol, junk food and anonymous sex are more likely to be in your face after the sun goes down.
 And it's stretched-thin because you've been awake, and dealing with whatever the world throws at you, all the livelong day.